sorens/northatlantic86/docs/north_atlantic_86_manual.md

 ## 7.6 Air Transport Operations
 Troops or supplies may be transferred between airbases, using transport aircraft (`Starlifter`, `Cub`).

-1. Whenever a transport aircraft is included in an air transfer mission (see 7.5), the computer will ask `TRANSPORT TROOPS OR SUPPLIES T/S. Press (T) to transport infantry; press (S) to transport supplies`; press (RETURN) if you do not wish to transport any cargo.
+1. Whenever a transport aircraft is included in an air transfer mission (see 7.5), the computer will ask

+       TRANSPORT TROOPS OR SUPPLIES T/S. Press (T) to transport infantry; press (S) to transport supplies; press (RETURN) if you do not wish to transport any cargo.

 1. Each transport may carry one company (`100` men) of infantry.
 The number of supply units transferred in equal to the number of transport aircraft divided by the transfer range.

 ## 7.7 Airborne Assault